North–South Expressway Southern Route: Ayer Keroh to Pagoh

 The expressway becomes a four-lane dual-carriageway expressway.
-Along these section also the divider between lanes is decorated with flower trees instead.
-This is also where the only concrete pavement is done in this route, particularly between Ayer Keroh - Jasin part.
+Along this section, the divider between lanes is decorated with flower trees instead.
+This is also the section where only the concrete pavement is done on this route, particularly between Ayer Keroh - Jasin part.

-The route started to go on their own route as FT19 became more distant and therefore ending after Malacca border, yet still so far with FT1 to close with.
+The route started to go on its own route as FT19 became more distant and therefore ending after Malacca border, yet still so far with FT1 to close with.
 Past Sungai Kesang (Johor-Malacca border), the northernmost Johor exit is Tangkak, which aside from connecting to the textile border town, connects on FT23 which gives connection to major northwest towns of Johor, particularly close to Muar and further to Segamat.
-Both Bukit Gambir and Pagoh exits also provides connection to Muar.
+Both Bukit Gambir and Pagoh exits also provide connection to Muar.

 The northbound Pagoh R&R is also situated here.

 Pagoh to Skudai

 The longest distance between two interchanges of the entire expressway lies in this section on Pagoh interchange to Yong Peng North interchange, a 42.98 km distance between both interchanges.
 As it also passes through Mount Maokil and surrounding hilly areas, a climbing lane is established on the section.

 The expressway finally connects to the Federal Route 1 directly via Yong Peng South exit, and going southbound both route runs back close in parallel until the terminus.
 Ayer Hitam interchange also connects to Federal Route 50, the central Johor main road which links the west coast and east coast part of the state from Batu Pahat to Mersing via Kluang as well as the ceramic town itself.

 The southernmost rest area for the whole expressway lies in Machap, just 2 kilometres from the Machap exit.

-The route then later enters the Iskandar Johor corridor starting from Kulai interchange which led towards Kulai town.
+The route then enters the Iskandar Johor corridor starting from Kulai interchange, which led towards Kulai town.

-The Senai North interchange links the expressway to the Second Link E3 expressway which allows motorists a direct access to the Malaysia-Singapore Second Link Bridge to Tuas, Singapore, as well as connecting Senai airport areas before going southwest.
+The Senai North interchange links the expressway to the Second Link Expressway E3, which allow motorists a direct access to the Malaysia-Singapore Second Link Bridge to Tuas, Singapore, as well as connecting Senai airport areas before going southwest.
 The main route goes straight to Johor Bahru proper.

 Skudai to Johor Bahru

-Closed toll fares ends begins and ends on Skudai toll plaza, with Kempas toll plaza uses an open-toll collection system.
-The route keep being linked to the parallel Federal Route 1 with Skudai gives main access to Skudai town centre before going southeast to serve a few towns in Iskandar Puteri and Johor Bahru city areas.
-The route is also linked with Pasir Gudang Highway (FT17) on Pasir Gudang Interchange.
+Closed toll fares begin and end on Skudai toll plaza, with Kempas toll plaza uses an open-toll collection system.
+The route continues to be linked parallel to Federal Route 1, with Skudai giving main access to Skudai town centre before going southeast to serve a few towns in Iskandar Puteri and Johor Bahru city areas.
+The route is also linked to Pasir Gudang Highway (FT17) on Pasir Gudang Interchange.

-On the last segment, the expressway finally terminates at its interchange with the Johor Bahru Eastern Dispersal Link Expressway and also the only part which links the route with Federal Route 3, the peninsular East Coast backbone.
-Both routes goes down to the city centre and links to Johor Causeway.
+On the last segment, the expressway finally terminates at its interchange with the Johor Bahru Eastern Dispersal Link Expressway and is also the only part which links the route with Federal Route 3, the peninsular East Coast backbone.
+Both routes go down to the city centre and link to the Johor Causeway.